indiqusdocs/stpi/Sample.md

 <div className="custom-block-green">
-  This is a custom-styled block with a light blue background and a blue border.
+  This is a custom-styled block with a light green background and a blue border.
 </div>